-Contact your Local Election Office if you have questions about North Dakota voter registration.
+Contact your Local Election Office if you have questions.

 This is the statewide agency that is ultimately responsible for North Dakota elections.
 You can contact them with questions, but your Local Election Office will probably respond faster.